 However, the police often charge this very harsh crime when there is actually no basis to do so.
 If you are serving a suspension for a breath test failure or refusal, you cannot be charged with operating after license suspension for OUI because neither suspension qualifies as an OUI violation.
 Commonwealth v.
 Nascimento, 479 Mass.
 681 (2018).
 Due to the severe penalties that can be imposed, it is imperative that you have an attorney who will evaluate your case and identify the reasons for your suspension.
-The Massachusetts OUI attorneys at The Law Offices of Joseph D. Bernard P.C. have successfully challenged the basis for this type of charge and obtained favorable results for our clients.
+The Massachusetts OUI/DUI lawyers at the Bernard Defense Team have successfully challenged the basis for this type of charge and obtained favorable results for our clients.

 The outcome was what I was hoping for and could not be more pleased.

 Penalties For Operating On A Suspended License for OUI

 If your suspension is due to an OUI conviction or CWOF and you are caught driving, you could face the following penalties:

 - Mandatory minimum of 60 days in jail up to two and half years

 - One year loss of license

 What if I am charged with an OUI while my license is suspended for a prior OUI?